-Eric Ordway is a leading member of the Firm’s International Arbitration & Trade practice with extensive experience in international litigation and arbitration, products liability, mass tort and complex litigation.
-He has been involved in all aspects of such litigation and arbitration, including hearings, jury trials, and appeals.
+Eric Ordway is a senior counsel in Weil’s International Arbitration & Trade practice and has extensive experience in international litigation and arbitration, including in the products liability, mass tort and commercial litigation contexts.
+He has handled all aspects and phases of dispute resolution, including pre-dispute counseling, hearings, jury trials, appeals, and settlements.

-Mr. Ordway is known for his successful handling of international matters involving multiple foreign laws and languages, and for his ability to deal with expert witnesses from diverse disciplines and countries.
-He is particularly adept at presenting and simplifying difficult and complex technical, scientific issues for juries and arbitral tribunals and at developing strategies for avoiding litigation.
-The subject matter of the actions in which Mr. Ordway has been involved is extremely diverse, including matters relating to nuclear power, the oil industry, electrical equipment, PCBs, asbestos, lysine, construction, mining, real estate, tax, accounting, banking, and the Internet.
-Mr. Ordway also has extensive experience in antitrust and bankruptcy, having been responsible for the litigation of all claims in one of the largest real estate bankruptcies of the 1990s.
-In addition, he has supervised internal investigations concerning environmental spills, cosmetic products and pharmaceuticals, and coordinated litigations across the country concerning the same product.
+Eric is known for his successful oversight and litigation of international matters involving multiple foreign laws and languages, and for his ability to deal with expert witnesses from a broad range of disciplines and countries.
+He is particularly adept at presenting and simplifying difficult and complex technical, scientific issues for juries and arbitral tribunals, and at developing strategies for avoiding litigation.
+The subject matter of the actions in which Eric has been involved is extremely diverse, including matters relating to nuclear power, alternative energy, the oil industry, electrical equipment, PCBs, asbestos, lysine, construction, mining, real estate, tax, accounting, banking, and the Internet.
+Eric also has extensive experience in antitrust and bankruptcy, having been responsible for the litigation of all claims in one of the largest real estate bankruptcies of the 1990s.
+In addition, he has supervised internal investigations concerning environmental spills, cosmetic products and pharmaceuticals, and coordinated litigations across the country concerning the same products.

-Mr. Ordway has written extensively on international arbitration and other forms of alternate dispute resolution, and is a co-author of a chapter on alternate dispute resolution in The Corporate Counselor’s Deskbook and a biannual column on international arbitration in the United States in the French law journal Gazette du Palais.
-He has also been a frequent speaker on international arbitration and has lectured on this subject in the US, Latin America, Europe and Asia.
+Eric has written extensively on international arbitration and other forms of alternate dispute resolution, and is a co-author of a chapter on alternate dispute resolution in The Corporate Counselor’s Deskbook and a biannual column on international arbitration in the United States in the French law journal, Gazette du Palais.
+He has also been a frequent speaker on international arbitration and has lectured on this subject in the U.S., Latin America, Europe and Asia.

-Mr. Ordway has been recognized as a leader in International Arbitration by Chambers USA – America’s Leading Lawyers for Business 2005-2016, and Chambers Global – The World’s Leading Lawyers for Business 2006-2007, 2013-2016.
+Eric has been recognized as a leader in International Arbitration by Chambers USA – America’s Leading Lawyers for Business 2005-2018, and Chambers Global – The World’s Leading Lawyers for Business 2006-2007, 2013-2019.
 In addition, he was listed in the Guide to the World’s Leading Commercial Arbitrations Experts 2011.
 He was ranked as “Highly Recommended” in the 2004/05 edition of the PLC Global Counsel Dispute Resolution Handbook, and he was recognized in PLC Which Lawyer?
 Yearbook 2006-2010.
-Mr. Ordway is also recommended in the area of International Arbitration and noted for his significant track record in investment treaty arbitration by Legal 500 2010 and 2013.
+Eric is also regularly recommended in the area of International Arbitration and noted for his significant track record in investment treaty arbitration by Legal 500.

 - Republic of Ecuador (EnCana Corporation v.
 The Republic of Ecuador) – Defended The Republic of Ecuador in an investor-state arbitration commenced by the Canadian oil company, EnCana Corporation.
 EnCana alleged that The Republic of Ecuador had breached the Bilateral Investment Treaty it had entered into with the Government of Canada by refusing to refund $75 million worth of VAT payments made by EnCana in connection with its activities in the use and exploration of oil in Ecuador.
 The Tribunal dismissed the case against Ecuador, unanimously rejecting all but the expropriation claim on jurisdictional grounds, and, with one dissenting vote, rejecting the expropriation claim on the merits.